 This article about Brother Juniper explains why our charity EAST named its home for young adults with autism Juniper House.
-Our daughter, Meg, tells the story of this thirteenth century disciple of Francis of Assisi.
+Our daughter, Meg Spencer-Thomas, tells the story of this thirteenth century disciple of Francis of Assisi.

 In the 1990’s, my parents set up a charity to raise money for the first specialised accommodation for young autistic adults in Cambridgeshire.
-I guess you could say their inspiration for this was largely tied up with my brother, who has profound autism.
+Their inspiration for this largely came from my elder brother, who has profound autism.

 This is a condition that many people have at least heard of nowadays.
-Though it wasn’t quite this way in the nineties.
-You’d tell people your brother was autistic, and they’d look a little confused and ask, “what’s that?”
-So, you’d have to try and explain.
+Though was not quite this way in the nineties.
+Tell someone your brother was autistic and, looking a little confused, they would ask, “What’s that?”

-“Well, it’s a disorder affecting communication and social interaction”.
-Though, the thing is, it can manifest itself in so many different ways.
-It’s rather hard to sum it all up before people’s eyes start glazing over.
+So, I had to try to explain: “Well, it’s a disorder affecting communication and social interaction.
+The thing is, it can manifest itself in so many different ways.”

 Brother Juniper was a thirteenth century disciple of St Francis of Assisi.
-A collection of legends from this time was published in “Little Flowers of St Francis”.
+His story appears in a collection of legends from this time published in “Little Flowers of St Francis”.
 According to Uta Frith’s “Autism Explaining the Enigma”, this has great historical value, as it represents the oral traditions of the First or Second generation Franciscans.

 A large section of this work is devoted to the intriguing tales of Brother Juniper, which all suggest blinding examples of mild autism.
 He is reputed to be the first person recorded in history as having the symptoms of autism.